 Neal Lewing shares America’s musical legacy from Lewis and Clark to Custer, with traditional and original folk songs, history, and a few laughs.
 The show contains many traditional tunes, such as "Shenandoah," "Down in the Mine" and "160 Acres," plus less familiar traditional songs.
 The program examines the role of music in our history, our heritage and our cultural evolution, and why its importance is no less vital today.

 Just want to hear some fresh new voices?

 Join us at 2 p.m. for storytelling.

 Winter Storytelling is made possible by the generous support of our sponsors.

 Winter Storytelling at Travelers' Rest celebrates the Salish tradition of sharing stories during the long, dark winter.
-We humans tell our stories in a variety of ways, and in 2018, Travelers' Rest will welcome a diverse array of presenters who capture and share stories through oral tradition, poetry, history, memoir, and more.
+We humans tell our stories in a variety of ways, and in 2019, Travelers' Rest will welcome a diverse array of presenters who capture and share stories through oral tradition, music, history, memoir, and more.

 Saturdays at 11 a.m. in January and February.
 Cost is $5 per person; members are free depending on level of support.

 Everyone has a story to tell.
 Join us as Marc Moss from Tell Us Something guides us through the process of reflecting, writing, and telling our own stories.

 11 a.m. - 1 p.m. workshop